Club-Innovate/incident-preparedness-operations-center-IPOC/README.md

 4. Run UI smoke validation:
    - `npm run smoke:ui --prefix frontend`

+## Data and Cache Setup References
+- **Local database schema/bootstrap script**:
+  - `data/iocem-db-script.sql`
+  - Run this script against your local/dev SQL target when initializing a new IOCEM database instance.
+- **Azure SQL import into a different logical server (BACPAC flow)**:
+  - `data/data-tier-app/import-into-other-azure-sql-database-server.md`
+  - Use this when transferring data-tier artifacts to a new Azure SQL server/database.
+- **Cache runtime mode (local vs Redis)**:
+  - Local/in-memory cache is supported for developer startup.
+  - Redis mode is supported for shared/runtime consistency (including Docker-hosted Redis in local environments).
+  - Configure cache behavior in server settings (`Cache:UseRedis`) and validate via Administrator cache controls in the app.

 ## Local Rendering Recovery (if frontend does not load)
 - Confirm local runtime files exist and are populated:
   - `IPOC_WEB.Server/appsettings.json`